City Guides · 4 min read · April 24, 2026

 Helsinki is often described as the youngest of Europe’s major capitals.
 Founded by the Swedes in 1550, it remained a modest fishing village until 1812, when the Russians designated it as the capital of the Grand Duchy of Finland to distance it from Stockholm’s influence.
 What many tourists miss is that Helsinki is the most intimate of Scandinavia’s “Big Three.”
 With a population of just 660,000 in the city proper (1.5 million in the metro area), it feels less like a bustling metropolis and more like a sophisticated, design-obsessed university town.

-Find flights to Helsinki on Aviasales — Finnair and Norwegian frequently run competitive European routes to Helsinki-Vantaa (HEL).
+Find flights to Helsinki on Aviasales, Finnair and Norwegian frequently run competitive European routes to Helsinki-Vantaa (HEL).

 How Do You Get to Helsinki and Navigate the City?

 Helsinki-Vantaa Airport (HEL) is located 18 km north of the city center.
 The most efficient way to reach downtown is via the commuter trains I and P. They run to Helsinki Central Railway Station every 10 minutes.
-The journey takes 30 minutes and costs €4.60 (or €4.10 if purchased via the HSL mobile app).
+The process takes 30 minutes and costs €4.60 (or €4.10 if purchased via the HSL mobile app).
 This is significantly cheaper and often faster than taking a taxi, which can cost €45–60 depending on traffic.
 Ride-sharing apps like Uber and Bolt are also widely available but carry a premium during rush hour.

 For rail travelers coming from within Finland, VR operates a comprehensive train network.
 Note that the St. Petersburg route (Allegro) has been suspended since 2022 due to sanctions and has not reopened as of 2026.
 From other Nordic capitals, the overnight ferry is the primary link:

 Once in the city, you do not need a car.
 Helsinki is compact, walkable, and served by an excellent public transport network.
 Download the HSL app to buy tickets instantly and avoid queueing at machines.
 The app allows you to scan QR codes directly at tram doors, streamlining the boarding process for tourists.
 Remember that the city center is Zone AB, but if you plan to visit Nuuksio National Park or the airport, you will need an ABC ticket.
+Validation is strict, and fines for fare evasion are hefty, so ensure your ticket is active before boarding.
+For extensive sightseeing, consider the Helsinki Card, which includes unlimited transport and free entry to many museums.
+Additionally, city bikes are available from April to October, offering a scenic way to traverse the waterfront paths.

 Where Should You Stay in Helsinki?

 Helsinki hotels are expensive by Central European standards, though generally more affordable than Copenhagen or Oslo.
 A central 3-star hotel typically runs between €110 and €180 per night.
 Choosing the right neighborhood can define your trip.
 In 2026, many hotels have adopted keyless entry via smartphones, so check your booking confirmation for digital check-in instructions.
+Booking at least two months in advance is recommended during

 Related reading: Porto 3-Day Itinerary: The Best Things to Do in 2026 · Krakow 3-Day Itinerary: The Best Things to Do in 2026